4ndresO/schoolmanagement/README.md

 ## Features

-There are 4 types of user accounts.
+There are 5 types of user accounts.
 They include:

 1) Administrators (Super Admin & Admin)
 2) Accountant
 3) Teacher
 4) Student
+5) Parent

 ### Super Admin